Fix Outlook Keeps asking or Prompting for Password Problem

 - Upgrade Windows: In some cases, Windows updates can reset your deliberately set preferences for certain apps.
 That’s why it can also be the one reason for the occurrence of this issue.

 - Damaged Outlook Profile: Outlook fails to recognize the password due to a damaged Outlook profile.
-And due to this reason, Outlook keeps asking for credentials.
+Due to this reason, Outlook keeps asking for credentials.

 - Slow Network Connection: Due to an unstable network connection, Outlook keeps asking for login credentials as the connection has been lost to the server.